Scott Stanford: Sports anchor (2002-2008, 2009-2013, 2014–present)

 At WCBS Newsradio 880, Stanford received the 2002 and 2003 "AIR Award," which recognized him as the best radio sports anchor in the New York City market.
 Stanford is also six-time New York Emmy Award-winning sportscaster for "On-Camera Achievement."
 He also started working for WNYW-TV, where he was the post-game reporter for the New York Yankees baseball team, along with hosting/reporting duties for the New York Giants Football pre-game kickoff shows.
 Scott's "Know Your Foe" Giants quiz segment has also received an award from the Associated Press.
 He also acts as a play-by-play announcer for college basketball and arena football.
 Stanford left WNBC-TV to start as weekday 5PM and 10PM anchor on WPIX-TV, but was later given a reassigned role in July 2014, becoming WPIX's lead sports anchor.
-He is also the host of the PIX11 Sports Desk, a nightly sports wrap up show on PIX11 at 10:45.
-Stanford is also the main host for NY Yankees Pre Game shows when the Yankees air on PIX11.
+He was also the host of the PIX11 Sports Desk, a nightly sports wrap up show on PIX11 at 10:45.
+Stanford was also the main host for NY Yankees Pre Game shows when the Yankees air on PIX11.
+Stanford left WPIX in January 2019.

 Professional wrestling career

 Stanford debuted in WWE in 2009 replacing Jack Korpela as the host of WWE Bottom Line.
 In October 2010, he became the new play-by-play commentator for WWE Superstars replacing Michael Cole.
 He called his first episode on the October 7 episode of Superstars with Jerry Lawler.
 This team was short-lived, however, as in mid-November injured wrestler CM Punk, who had started commentating on Raw, replaced Lawler on Superstars.
 At the end of December, Punk left the commentary team after assaulting John Cena on Raw and SmackDown with a chair.
 Starting on the December 31 episode of Superstars, Josh Mathews joined Stanford as the color commentator.
 In addition to his commentary duties, with Tony Dawson, he hosted the pre-recorded PPV Preshow every month.
 Stanford also made appearances in Zack Ryder's weekly Z!
 True Long Island Story YouTube series.
 On the show, Stanford revealed that he was the man who attacked Chiappetta, Ryder's best friend, becoming a heel in the process.
 This was later proven false as it was Stanford's exact look-alike, Rot (wearing a "#Heel" Jacket), who performed the ambush.
 Stanford was the host of the Monday Night Raw and SmackDown Live pre-shows on the WWE Network until November 2016 as well as the host of This Week in WWE.
+Stanford announced he had left WWE in July 2025.